DavitTec/eshop/README.md

     ```

 2. All fine,  now lets make some changes.
 Starting with README.md
+3. Now we setup a few dummy pages and rearrange the Nextjs landing page from Index.js
-3. Added Top NAV and some styles
+4. Added Top NAV and some styles
-4. Installed [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/), linked [font-awesome](https://www.bootstrapcdn.com/fontawesome/), added footer with svg embed, some new styles, added components.
+5. Installed [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/), linked [font-awesome](https://www.bootstrapcdn.com/fontawesome/), added footer with svg embed, some new styles, added components.

 ---